Basic & Translational Science Research Program

 The department has several specialized educational facilities.
 The Perkins microsurgery training laboratory has ten stations to help scientists and clinicians develop microdissection skills.
-The departments haptically re-enforced surgical simulation facility supplements the splendid facilities for simulated and immersive learning in Stanfords state-of-the-art Learning and Knowledge Center.
+The department's haptically re-enforced surgical simulation facility supplements the splendid facilities for simulated and immersive learning in Stanford's state-of-the-art Center of Immersive and Simulation-based Learning (CISL).

 Our annual research retreat is held each fall.
 In this day-long event, the entire department (basic science and clinical) "stands down" from routine activity to attend presentations about the progress in research programs across the department and participate in discussions on research topics.
 The core goal of this retreat is to catalyze formation of new ideas and to engender a collaborative spirit.

 In the spring, we hold an annual resident research day, which is a juried competition in which prizes are awarded for excellence and originality.

 With a basic science research team of some forty individuals and numerous clinician investigators, our current annual departmental research expenditures exceed $5 million USD.
 These costs are funded primarily by extramural grants, income from endowment, and philanthropy.